 Audit your compliance now

-• Guaranteed hours• If you use agencies, that they’re properly regulated and treating those they supply to you correctly
+If you use agencies, make sure that they’re properly regulated and treating those they supply to you correctly

 Keep good records

-The FWA will have powers to inspect records.
+The FWA has powers to inspect records.
 Make sure you’re keeping clear documentation of:

 As already mentioned above, understand employment status properly